Clint07-datascientist/Linear-Regression-Model-Deployment-Using-Flutter/README.md

 - Error handling and logging
 - Model loading and prediction pipeline

+The link to the API service is `https://linear-regression-model-deployment-using-aak4.onrender.com`

 ### Flutter Application

 A modern, user-friendly mobile application with the following features: